jinnerbichler/flash-server/README.md

 ### /multisignature

 Generates multisignature addresses for the channel.
-The first branches are intially connected.
+The first branches of the tree are intially connected.
 The remaining addresses of the tree are not yet used, but are stored in pool for later usage.

 * Type: `POST`
 * Content-Type: `application/json`